 - Any history of previous violations by the employer

 The statute doesn’t require that equal weight be given to each factor, nor does it rule out consideration of additional factors.

 Maintaining Compliance – How to Conduct an I-9 Audit

 To reduce your risk, it is recommended to conduct regular internal I-9 audits and correct any mistakes appropriately.
 If you are unfamiliar with the process, see our article on how to conduct an I-9 audit.
-Also, the U.S. Immigration Customs and Enforcement and the Immigrant and Employee Rights Section (IER) have provided joint guidance to help employers perform internal audits.
-It can be found in this handy downloadable guide.
+Additionally, the U.S. Immigration Customs and Enforcement and the Immigrant and Employee Rights Section (IER) have provided joint guidance to help employers perform internal audits which can be found in this handy downloadable guide.

 It’s best to always ensure compliance within the appropriate three-day verification period from the employee’s date of hire to when the I-9 form is completed and signed by both parties.
 If you discover an error, you should take corrective action immediately.
 While substantive violations are not correctable, every effort should be made to ensure good-faith compliance when a discrepancy is uncovered.
 If a discrepancy is discovered, you are at risk of incurring substantial fines in the event of an audit.
 For additional support, you may want to contact an I-9 expert or legal counsel for guidance.
 We also recommend correcting any internal practices that led to the discrepancies so they are not repeated.

 Thank you to Cassie Whitehouse, M.Ed., Senior HR Business Advisor, for updating this HR Question of the Week.